 - Horizontal Loop – which uses a heat transfer tube that extends out instead of down

 - Vertical Loop – which uses heat transfer tubes that extend directly down

-Utilizing the earth loop, a WaterFurnace geothermal heat pump takes the heat from the ground in the heating cycle.
-The geothermal system draws the heat from the loops and delivers this warmed air through a classic duct system.
+Using the earth loop, a WaterFurnace geothermal heat pump pulls the heat from the ground in the heating cycle.
+The geothermal system draws the heat from the loops and delivers this warmed air through a standard duct system.
 Additional options include using that same heat to provide hot water and radiant floor heating are available.

 For more information on how to get started with a geothermal system in the Northern Colorado area, contact Comfort By Nature.
 Start saving on your energy bills today.